What is RG142 Coax Cable?

 |Frequency (MHz)||Power (watts)|

-The RG142 cable has first-rate power handling capabilities due to its solid dielectric materials.
+The RG142 cable has first-rate power handling capabilities due to the solid dielectric materials.